yereverluvinunclebert/DockSettings-for-Steamydock/README.md

 NOTE: This tool and the build instructions are being overhauled, do not expect it to load without flaws until this message is removed.

-BUILD: The program runs without any Microsoft plugins.
+BUILD: The program runs without any additional Microsoft plugins.

 Built using: VB6, MZ-TOOLS 3.0, VBAdvance, CodeHelp Core IDE Extender Framework 2.2 & Rubberduck 2.4.1